zdravkov/kendo-docs/api/wrappers/jsp/chart/plotarea.md

 ### background `String`

-The background color of the plot area.
+The background color of the chart plot area.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-plotArea background="background">
     </kendo:chart-plotArea>

-### margin `Object`
+### margin `float`

-The margin of the plot area.
+The margin of the chart plot area.
+A numeric value will set all margins.
+Further configuration is available via [kendo:chart-plotArea-margin](#kendo-chart-plotArea-margin).

 #### Example
     <kendo:chart-plotArea margin="margin">